gkrankov/gkrankov/README.md

-# 🔒 gABOR's SOC Analyst Journey
+# 🔒 gABOR's Cybersecurity Journey
 *Transitioning from IT Support to cybersecurity with a focus on threat detection, log analysis, and compliance.*

 ## 🎯 **Mission Statement**